-The UnionDocs Summer Documentary Intensive is a 5-week program for a select group of emerging filmmakers from the US and abroad.
-Based in one of NYC’s most exciting neighborhoods, Williamsburg, Brooklyn, the program explores contemporary approaches to documentary film, offers a stronger understanding of the best practices and business of production, and helps to develop the foundation of your independent project.
+The UnionDocs Summer Documentary Lab is a 5-week program for a select group of emerging filmmakers from the US and abroad.
+Based in one of NYC’s most exciting neighborhoods, Williamsburg, Brooklyn, the program explores contemporary approaches to documentary film, offers a stronger understanding of the best practices and business of production, and helps develop the foundation of your independent project.

 We bring together an exciting international group, and this peer interaction is a big asset to the program.
-Up to six participants will have the option to stay in the UnionDocs residency, an affordable and convenient housing option for international or out of town guests.
+Up to five participants will have the option to stay in the UnionDocs residency, an affordable and convenient housing option for international or out of town guests.
 Regular readings and assignments for seminars stimulate creativity, open discussion and debate, and offer a common set of references for the group.
 Participants will engage in writing a treatment and fundraising proposal for their project and edit a sample trailer to begin seeking potential funders and producers.
 A formal pitching session and a proposal evaluation are the final results of the five week experience.